 If your cosmetics products are used in the shower or bathroom, then a high-tack or extra permanent might be the best option.
 This type of adhesive is also sometimes used if the bottle or container has a surface finish that needs a helping hand.
 If you’re not sure, request one of our free sample packs and give them a try.

 Applying Your Cosmetics Labels by Hand

-Different shapes and sizes of both bottles and labels can change the approach but in general, you first need a point of reference to line things up.
-Many bottles have a seam, this is a faint line made by the mould during manufacture or there’s the base or a shoulder on the shape.
-Line the edge of the label with your reference line and, using your thumbs, work your way across ensuring no bubbles form.
+Different shapes and sizes of both bottles and labels can change the approach, but in general, you first need a point of reference to line things up.
+Many bottles have a seam, this is a faint line made by the mould during manufacture, or there’s a base or a shoulder on the shape.
+Line the edge of the label with your reference line and, using your thumbs, work your way across, ensuring no bubbles form.

 You can also use colour wheels to choose your label colours.
 Colour wheels can be used in a variety of ways.
 You can use them to create a monochromatic colour scheme using different shades of the same colour.
 You can also use them to create analogous colour schemes using shades next to one another on the wheel, complementary schemes using shades directly opposite one another and triad colour schemes using three shades evenly spaced from one another on the wheel.

 Monochromatic colour schemes are one of the easiest styles to get right.
 They are also great for creating an understated, luxurious feel that would be ideal for high-end cosmetic products.

 Analogous colour schemes are similar.
 By using shades next to one another, you can create a relaxing feel.
 This would be ideal for cosmetics products designed for relaxation.

 If you want your cosmetic labels to be vibrant and stand out, using complementary or triad colour schemes may be the way to go!
 Complementary colours work to balance one another in order to bring energy without compromising on design.